AlexisValentin/palmythology/README.md

 Allows you to quickly push your diff to the remote.
 It performs `git` instrucions in that order :

 - `git add .` -> adds all updated files of the current folder
-- `git commit --amend` -> merge current staging into the previous commit (prompt will ask you to confirm)
+- `git commit --amend -no-edit` -> merge current staging into the previous commit and keep the same name
 - `git push --force-with-lease` -> force push to the remote without risking overwritting any modification

 ### ncu (npm-check-updates)